 An SQLITE_CORRUPT error is returned when SQLite detects an error in the structure, format, or other control elements of the database file.

-SQLite does not corrupt database files, except in the case of very rare bugs (see DatabaseCorruption) and even then the bugs are normally difficult to reproduce.
-Even if your application crashes in the middle of an update, your database is safe.
+SQLite does not corrupt database files without external help.
+If your application crashes in the middle of an update, your data is safe.
 The database is safe even if your OS crashes or takes a power loss.
 The crash-resistance of SQLite has been extensively studied and tested and is attested by years of real-world experience by billions of users.

 That said, there are a number of things that external programs or bugs in your hardware or OS can do to corrupt a database file.
 See How To Corrupt An SQLite Database File for further information.

 You can use PRAGMA integrity_check to do a thorough but time intensive test of the database integrity.